JanisRubens/Sky-test/README.md

 ### EXPECTATIONS ###
-it can be assumed a cookie named customerID will be present, you must set a cookie your selves with key of customerID and value of 1 for LONDON and 2 for LIVERPOOL and others for UNKNOWN
+it can be assumed a cookie named customerID will be present, you must set a cookie your selves with key of `customerID` and value of `1`for LONDON and `2` for LIVERPOOL and others  or none for UNKNOWN( this will trigger error message of `There was a problem retrieving the customer information`)

 ### How do I get set up? ###